smashercosmo/escalade/packages/zygote-cart/src/docs/3_config.md

 }
 ```

-The `zygote.config.js` file, in the root of your project, allows you to inject plugins and alter a limited number of features about the application.
+The `zygote.config.js` file, in the root of your project, allows you to inject plugins and alter a limited number of features about the application**.**

 | Parameter Name | Description |
 |:---------:|:--------:|